Air New Zealand’s New Business Class Debuting February 2025

 Among the new business class products in development, this is probably the product that looks least impressive to me.

 In fairness to Air New Zealand, the seat does look reasonably spacious in terms of the size of the footwell and the space around the seat, so that’s good.
-It’s also nice to see Air New Zealand drastically increase premium seat capacity.
+It’s also nice to see Air New Zealand increase premium seat capacity on many planes.
 Previously Air New Zealand’s planes had up to 27 business class seats, while now we’ll see some 787s with up to 50 business class seats, between Business Premier and Business Premier Luxe.

 Business Premier Luxe looks great, and it looks like a significant step up over your average business class product, and also like a significant improvement over Business Premier.
 The big question is what pricing will be like.